IbrahimImxnz/Calculator-JavaFX/README.md

-ubung12 contains an example for a JavaFX code for a simple calculator application
+Calculator.java in src file contains an example for a JavaFX code for a simple calculator application using application library